Sima Yu

 In early 300, Empress Jia agreed and took action.
 When Crown Prince Yu was in the palace to make an official petition to have his ill son Sima Bin (司馬彬) created a prince, Empress Jia forced him to drink a large amount of wine and, once he was drunk, had him write out a statement in which he declared intention to murder the emperor and the empress and to take over as emperor.
 Empress Jia presented the writing to the officials and initially wanted Crown Prince Yu executed—but after some resistance, she only had him deposed and reduced to status of a commoner on 6 February.
-On the same day, Crown Prince Yu's mother Consort Xie was executed; his favorite concubine Consort Jiang Jun (蔣俊, Sima Bin's mother) was also executed.
+On the same day, (Note: According to Sima Zhong's biography in Book of Jin, Sima Yu was deposed as Crown Prince and Lady Xie was killed on the renxu day of the 12th month of the 9th year of the Yuan'kang (erroneously recorded as "Yong'ping") era of his reign.
+This corresponds to 6 Feb 300 on the Julian calendar.
+Volume 83 of Zizhi Tongjian also dated the event to that same day.)
+Crown Prince Yu's mother Consort Xie was executed; his favorite concubine Consort Jiang Jun (蔣俊, Sima Bin's mother) was also executed.
 Wang Yan divorced his daughter from the crown prince, who wrote an extant, lengthy letter to her explaining the incident through which Empress Jia framed him.

 In April 300, under the advice of a prince she favored -- Sima Lun the Prince of Zhao, Emperor Wu's uncle—Empress Jia decided to eliminate Crown Prince Yu as a threat.
 She sent assassins and had Crown Prince Yu assassinated on 27 April.
 He was buried with honors due a prince—under his pre-crown-prince title of Prince of Guangling.
 Sima Lun's intent was, however, to use this assassination as an excuse to overthrow Empress Jia, and he did so less than two weeks later, on 7 May.
 He had Crown Prince Yu reburied with the honors due a crown prince on 15 July 300 and Yu was given the posthumous name "Minhuai".
 He also welcomed Crown Princess Wang back to the palace, along with Crown Prince Yu's surviving sons Sima Zang (司馬臧) (whom he had created crown prince on 12 June) and Sima Shang (司馬尚).
 However, when Sima Lun then usurped the throne briefly in 301, Crown Prince Zang was killed on 11 February.
 After Emperor Hui's restoration later that year, Sima Shang was created crown prince in c.July, but died on 7 May 302, extinguishing Crown Prince Yu's line.